DoryAzar/FaceDetectPython/README.md

 + Extract detected faces in separate images from the main image
 + Detect and draw facial features (eyes, noses, ears etc.)
 + Recognize previously saved faces in an image, video or live webcam
-+ Generate live detections in a JSON format for extensibility
++ Generate live data from detections that can be shared and used in other programs (extensibility)

 <br />